Certainty and recognition for NSW short-term rentals under new regulations in 2021

 2) The average nightly rate for properties differs significantly between peak seasons, weekends Vs weekday and special peak event periods such as school holidays or new years eve.

 These dates, likely to already make up close to 50% of existing booked nights, represent a disproportionate share of booking revenue over a year.
+A dynamic pricing strategy that leverages these nightly rate differences intelligently, will ensure your revenue will be maximised.

 3) These rules will be resulting in less competition from owners without the right pricing strategies - thereby reducing the overall supply of short-term rentals in the market and putting upward pressure on average nightly rates.